Frequently Asked Questions

 Questions About Empwr

-The conference is being launched in an effort to benefit business students (graduate and undergraduate) who belong to the disability community.
+Empwr exists to benefit business students (graduate and undergraduate) who belong to the disability community.
 However, we welcome business student allies to join us!
-Plus, there's a separate registration process for employers and company representatives who would like to recruit at Empwr.
-There will be breakout programming geared towards self-advocates, allies, and employers.
+Plus, there's a separate registration process for employers and company representatives who would like to recruit at an Empwr event.
+At the conference, there will be breakout programming geared towards self-advocates, allies, and employers.

-It depends on the answers to a few other questions: Would you like to attend in-person or virtually?
-Do you need to reserve nights at the conference hotel?
+For the conference, cost depends on the answers to a few other questions: Do you need to travel to attend?
+Do you need to reserve accommodations at the conference hotel?
 Are you a current MBA student, a current non-MBA student, a recent graduate, an employer representative, or a conference speaker?
-Are you a disability self-advocate or a disability community ally?

-What if I need accommodations to attend in-person?
+What if I need accommodations to attend an event?

 Questions About Disability